Sustainability results & data

 Considering all employees, 41 per cent are female (35), and 59 per cent are male (65).
 40 per cent of all employees are under 30 years old (29), 55 per cent are between 30 and 50 years old (66) and 6 per cent are over 50 years old (5).

 Haypp Group do salary comparison between roles for its Swedish employees.
 Roles are divided into eight categories to be evaluated with comparable positions and responsibilities.
 In the first two categories, as well as the two highest, the differences are none or slim.
 If anything, the salary would be slightly higher for female than male employees.
 However, the four categories in the middle, where the greater part of all employees are included, there is a male favour of between 10-19 per cent between in terms of salary.
 Haypp Group take this matter very serious.
 In terms of other renumeration there are no significant differences recorded between similar role and responsibility.

 For 2022 the gender salary gap decreased notably.
 The latest salary comparison showed a difference of 3-9 per cent in favour of males among mid- and senior-level specialists, while among heads of departments and business managers, the difference is 8-10 per cent in favour of women.
 A clear focus on the issue of the gender gap has made a difference, and continued focus is needed in both directions.

 Human rights assessment

 All operations have been subject to human rights reviews as a part of the work to develop the Code of Conduct.
-The employees have through 2021 been given training in the form of e-learning on the Code of Conduct as well as being part of each managers responsibility to cover.
-All new employees are set to have training on human rights as a part of the training of the Code of Conduct as they join, including full-time consultant.
-All essential business partners must adhere to the Supplier Code of Conduct which, inter alia, specifies that human rights must be respected.
+When new facilities or operations are added, it includes an assessment.
+New employees have been given e-learning on the Code of Conduct as well as being part of each manager’s responsibility to cover during onboarding, including full-time consultants.

 Social supplier assessment